tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Fishman and Crystallis were a part of the same Creepwave roster as ATF, bzm, and Chuvash.
 After those three left for OG, the remaining members joined up with Stormstormer, Tobi, and Kataomi.
 They dominated Div 2 Tour 1, got promoted, and did well enough to not get relegated after Tour 2.
 They did so well, in fact, Puppey was like, "Hey nice carry.
 Mind if I yoink him?"
-It was probably more complicated than that, but the end result is Entity were looking to be carryless coming into Tour 3.
+It was probably more complicated than that, but the end result is Entity were looking to be carryless without Crystallis coming into Tour 3.

 A replacement happened to present itself in the form of 18 year old Russian core player, Pure.
 The reason he suddenly became a free agent is a sore spot for many people wanting to root for this team.
 Formerly playing for VP in EEU during Tour 2, [Pure drew a Russian militarist 'Z' symbol on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
 [He later apologized after joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but many people either doubted his sincerity or considered the bridge to already be burned beyond repair.